|Fashion and Textiles|

 We have fantastic spacious studio spaces with professional equipment to include a large screen print bed and Bernina sewing machines.

-Some universities require students to complete a Foundation Diploma in Art and Design at College before progressing; we offer this at Nelson and Colne College.
+Some universities require students to complete a Foundation Diploma in Art and Design at College before progressing; we offer this at Nelson and Colne College University Centre.
 However many of our students progress directly to university.
 Former students have gone on to study art related disciplines at a number of top universities, including the University of Edinburgh, the London College of Fashion, the University of Manchester, Kingston University and Leeds College of Art, studying a broad range of degrees such as Fine Art, Fashion and Textile Retailing, Interior and Spatial Design, Marketing, Surface Pattern Design, Costume Design and Fashion Communication and Promotion to name but a few.